 It’s time we stopped looking into mirrors wishing we were someone else, or picking at our flaws.
 It’s time we stopped focusing on what we can’t do, or don’t have, instead of all that He’s already blessed us with.
 We need to stop living in a victim mentality, thinking we will never be good enough, or that we’ve been abandoned, or that we’ll never rise above.

 When God sent His son, our debt was paid.
 And that’s not to say we have nothing to repent or turn away form, but it’s a reminder that we can’t fall away from the one who created us.
 There is nothing we can do that will ever separate us from His love.

-We are victorious in Him.
-We are saved in Him.
-We are forgiven in Him.
-We are redeemed in Him.
+We are victorious in Him, we are saved in Him, we are forgiven in Him, and we are redeemed in Him.

 It’s so easy to get caught up in the chaos and craziness of this world, to see people around you and measure yourself in comparison, to think you are flawed, simply because there are aspects of you that you wish to change.
 It’s in these moments that we must ground ourselves in the truth—we are God’s children.
 And that is our identity, not our failures, mistakes, brokenness, past, or sin.

 Cast off the victim mentality, the voice that says “I can’t,” and the fear.
 The spirit of God does not make you a slave to the things of this world, to your sin, to life’s circumstances.
 In Him, you are freed.